juantubello/twitter_bot_node/README.md

 - **No duplicate tweets**: The bot has an index indicating which was the last quote tweeted to avoid duplicates

-- **Log** : This bot use firebase to store quotes, replyed tweets, index of last quote.
+- **Log** : This bot use firebase to store quotes, replyed tweets and index of last quote.

 - **Doesn't need much**: It's quite simple to implement this bot.